 08 of 17

-Ground turkey (or beef) with vegetables in a rich gravy, topped with the creamiest Yukon gold mashed potatoes, and baked until bubbling and brown, is a comfort food casserole the whole family will enjoy digging into.
-Assemble it up to 3 days ahead, storing well-covered in the fridge until ready to bake.Continue to 9 of 17 below.
+Ground turkey (or beef) with vegetables in a rich gravy, topped with the creamiest Yukon Gold mashed potatoes, and baked until bubbling and brown, is a comfort food casserole the whole family will enjoy digging into.
+Assemble it up to three days ahead, storing well-covered in the fridge until ready to bake.Continue to 9 of 17 below.

 09 of 17